-The TinCaps will begin accepting part-time employment applications for the 2016 season in January.
+The TinCaps are now accepting part-time employment applications for the 2016 season.

 Applications are available at the TinCaps office at Parkview Field.
 The office is located at 1301 Ewing Street, on the third-base side of the ballpark, along Ewing Street between Brackenridge Street and Jefferson Boulevard.

 Completed paper applications can be returned weekdays from 9:00am-5:00pm.
 Phone calls to check on applications are discouraged.